• Skip to primary navigation

 3. Fry until the edges of the okra are golden brown.

-4. Add tomato paste, Aleppo chili and cook for 30 seconds.
+4. Add tomato paste, and Aleppo chili and cook for 30 seconds.

 5. Turn off the heat, add the garlic and cook for 30 seconds more.

-6. Immediately add the tomatoes, salt, water and bring back to a simmer.
-Put a lid on the pan and simmer on low for about 10 minutes or until okra is soft but not overcooked.
+6. Immediately add the tomatoes, salt, and water and bring them back to a simmer.
+Put a lid on the pan and simmer on low for about 10 minutes or until the okra is soft but not overcooked.

 7. Finish the okra with a glug of olive oil and fresh basil.
 Enjoy!